bogdankolendovskyy/esp-eth-drivers/common_examples/tcp_server/README.md

 ## Configuring the example
 Configure the example using `idf.py menuconfig`, according to your setup, provide settings for Ethernet initialization.
 If you want to connect to another ESP32, set the
-`Act as DHCP server` option in the `Example options`, the IP address of the device will be 192.168.1.1.
+`Act as DHCP server` option in the `Example options`, each IP addres will be assigned an IP 192.168.n.1, where `n` is the number of the interface.

 ## Running the example
 To transmit data between your PC and ESP32 you need to wait until it obtains an IP address from DHCP server and run tcp client script.